Mr. Chad Holliday

 Gallup

 Mr. Clifton offered three quantifiable metrics to measure the innovation economy.
 The first was the “Money Economy”- global GDP distribution.
 The United States holds about 29 percent of global GDP, while China and Europe each hold another 18 percent.
 While the United States remains the clear leader, many believe that China is the largest, which Clifton noted as a failure of education.
-The global economy stands at $100 trillion today and is expected to reach $200 trillion within a generation; Mr. Clifton made it clear that it is whoever makes that “next” $100 trillion that will win the future.
+The global economy stands at $100 trillion today and is expected to reach $200 trillion within a generation; Mr. Clifton made it clear that whichever country generates that “next” $100 trillion will win the future.

 The second metric is the “Entrepreneurial Economy,” which Mr. Clifton defined as the number of unicorns – startups valued over $1 billion – per country.
-The U.S. lead here is even wider, with 729 – 51.4 percent of the global total – compared to second-place China’s 313.
-Mr. Clifton called for the U.S. to double down on this advantage as one of its best ways to “win” the future.
-Importantly, he also noted the lack of any wealthy Middle Eastern countries in the top 10 unicorn markets, something he argued proves that money cannot buy unicorns; they need an integrated innovation economy, not just investment, to flourish.
+The U.S. lead here is even wider, with 729 unicorns – 51.4 percent of the global total – compared to second-place China’s count of 313.
+Mr. Clifton called for the United States to double down on this advantage as one of the best ways to “win” the future.
+He also noted the lack of unicorns emerging from wealthy Middle Eastern countries – arguing money alone cannot produce unicorns.
+Unicorns need an integrated innovation economy, not just investment, to flourish.

-Mr. Clifton’s final metric was the “Emotional Economy,” defined as whether workers are “engaged” in their jobs.
-The United States ranges in the low-to-mid thirties, while China approaches 20 and Europe remains stuck closer to 13%.
+Mr. Clifton’s final metric was the “Emotional Economy,” defined as whether workers are “engaged” in their jobs – on a scale of 0 to 100 percent engagement.
+The United States ranges in the low-to-mid thirties of workers expressing themselves as fully engaged with their jobs, while China approaches 20 percent and Europe remains stuck closer to 13 percent.
 This gap in enthusiasm for work points to a U.S. workforce that is better able to “push the envelope” of new ideas in the workplace.

-Tufts University President Sunil Kumar echoed this sentiment, lauding universities’ capability to filter radical new ideas through many people, creating breakthroughs where otherwise there would have only been marginal improvement.
-He also highlighted the importance of developing the next generation of innovators.
-He gave the example of a thousand students lined up by IQ or test scores; even in such a distribution, the potential billionaires who would create a world-changing technology cannot be easily picked out.
-Therefore, it is the job of the university to provide them all a “safe place to fail,” and to teach them three critical lessons: how to turn basic research into a useful product, how to fail quickly, and how to pick up and move on after a failure - otherwise, the unicorns go extinct.
-Tesla, he reminded, faced the flop of their first Roadster before they succeeded; without learning how to fail, and learn from failure, the world’s most valuable automaker would not exist.
+Tufts University President Sunil Kumar echoed this sentiment, lauding universities’ capabilities to filter radical new ideas through many people, creating breakthroughs where otherwise there would have only been marginal improvement.
+He also highlighted the important role universities play in developing the next generation of innovators – as well as a “safe place to fail,” teaching them three critical lessons: how to turn basic research into a useful product, how to fail quickly, and how to pick up and move on after a failure.

 "Our higher education institutions fulfill a critical role in our entrepreneurial endeavors: Universities are a safe place for failure to occur."